alallaqi/poc-strapi-chat/README.md

 ## Known issues

-- In certain conditions, the agent fails to exit the plan after the last step, and keeps looping on that step until, max recursion is reached.
+- In certain conditions, the agent fails to exit the plan after the last step, and keeps looping.
+This is still a common issue in agentic AI and is currently mitigated by defining timeout and max number of iteration.
-- Stage component creation sometimes fails to link the image - Possibly due to strapi API issue.
-- Even tough the agent already supports the interaction and output streaming, the UI doesn't offe this functionality.
-The agent

 ## Suggestions for Future Enhancements

 - Persist comapny profile description.
 - Multi agent architecture to handle different steps.
-E.g. initial validation, design set up, website editing.
+E.g. initial validation, design set up, website editing, strapi type management.
+- Improve the UI to allow fluent interaction with the user.
+- Evaluate possibility to integrate as Strapi plugin.